jeffreyjsung/jeffreyjsung.github.io/content/work/pacman.md

 #### Part 4: Ghostbusters
 {{< rawhtml >}} <br><img src="/images/busters.jpeg" style="display: block; margin: 0 auto"> </img>  <br>{{< /rawhtml >}}

 This part of the project involved a modified version of the Pac-Man game, where Pac-Man has to locate and eat invisible ghosts.
 I first started with locating single, stationary ghosts then moved on to hunting packs of multiple, moving ghosts.
-This was done using probabilistic inference techniques, particle filtering algorithma, and Bayes nets.
+This was done using probabilistic inference techniques, particle filtering algorithms, and Bayes nets.